evekeen/ivkin.dev/content/post/my-startup-journey-challenges-and-the-battle-for-intellectual-property.md

 You need to learn how to code - learn how to code, bring a technical co-founder, or don't run a software startup.

 Anyway, I decided to move on - it's better to do something than argue.
 After another couple of months of coding, our MVP is almost ready.
 We had fun!
 I've implemented almost everything that I've planned myself for the launch.
 We had weekly meetings with the team.
-I bought an outstanding beginner testing engineer, and she helped a lot with testing.
 The co-founder was super positive and did all sorts of good HR stuff, e.g., we would do icebreakers during the meetings and tell what our favorite type of potato was.